 Québec City’s winter carnival, the largest on Earth, may be Québec’s most famous celebration, but it is by no means the only festival in this lively province.
 Ottawa’s annual Winterlude festival extends across the river to Gatineau, home of the festival’s Snowflake Kingdom park.
-A week before Canada Day, Québec celebrates its own national holiday, St Jean Baptiste Day, with parades, fireworks, bonfires, and an endless sea of blue and white fleur de lys flags.
+A week before Canada Day, the Québec holiday called St Jean Baptiste Day, is celebrated with parades, fireworks, bonfires, and an endless sea of blue and white fleur de lys flags.

 Québec Winter Carnival

 Each year, roughly a million people brave the middle of Québec City’s freezing winter to attend the world’s biggest winter carnival, whose snowman mascot, Le Bonhomme Carnaval, has become world famous.
 The first day of Lent is also the first day of this two and a half week long ice and snow celebration filled with horse-drawn sleigh and dogsled rides as well as ice and snow sculpture contests.
 An ice dungeon stands beneath the impressive Ice Palace at Jacques Cartier Square, but visitors can even spend their nights at the equally legendary Ice Hotel.
 Some visitors even strip down to their swimsuits to bathe in Québec City’s snow.